amlsf/localvectormaps/README.md

 I built this application because I noticed a lack exploratory tools for non-professional investors like the mom-and-pops, particularly tools that presented data with maps focused on change over time in addition to price level snapshots.
 While line graphs are popularly used and also certainly show growth, they are limiting in granularity and the number of regions that can be compared in a single visualization.

-Developed in 3.5 weeks at Hackbright Academy's Software Engineering Fellowship in the Winter 2014 cohort.
+Developed in 3.5 weeks at Hackbright Academy's Software Engineering Fellowship in the Spring 2014 cohort.

 #####Note on cloning this repository:
 Note that this application uses licensed Multiple Listing Services (MLS) data, it is not possible to run this repository locally on your machine.
 The site where the app will be hosted will be posted shortly.

-#####Technologies & tools used:
+#####Technology used:
 This application is built using the Flask framework and is written in Python in the back-end, Javascript in the front-end, and uses a PostgreSQL database.

 1. Front-end: Javascript, jQuery, AJAX, HTML, CSS, Bootstrap, D3